DeepankarMalakar/dm-aur-react/react.md

   - <b>Updating State</b>: When you click the "Increase" button, setCount(count + 1) is called, updating the state and causing the component to re-render with the new count value.
 <br />

-- Props (short for "properties") are used to pass data from one component to another.
+- <b>Props</b> (short for "properties") are used to pass data from one component to another.
 Unlike state, props are read-only and cannot be modified by the component that receives them.

 Creating a child component that receives data via props: